FabricAttachedMemory/Emulation/README.md

 $HOME/.ssh/config file correctly using the id_rsa.nophrase private key the ssh occurs without confirmation.

+---

-## Running FAME on non-Debian Linux host systems
+## Running emulation_configure.sh on non-Debian Linux hosts

-[This document explains](README2nd/Docker.md) how to execute emulation_configure.bash in a Docker container.
-The resulting VMs and other files will still be left in **$FAME_DIR** as expected, but now you can run them on a distro like RedHat or SLES.
+[This document explains](README2nd/Docker.md) how to execute emulation_configure.bash in a Docker container on your preferred host system (such as RedHat or SLES).
+The resulting (Debian) VMs and other files will still be left in **$FAME_DIR** as expected.

+For the most part you need to configure your host as outlined in steps 1-5 above, making distro-appropriate changes.

+## Manual setup for SuSE LEAP 15 VMs

+<code>emulation_configure.bash</code> creates VMs running Debian.
+If you'd
+prefer a set of VMs running SuSE LEAP 15, [these instructions should guide you through it](README2nd/SuSELEAP15.md).

+---

 ## Running FAME on non-Linux host systems: Nested VMs